free5gc/free5gc.github.io/docs/blog/20230712/TSN.md

 ## About
 Hi, This is Ya-shih Tseng.
 I am currently researching the implementation of 5G TSN (Time-Sensitive Networking) as part of my master's studies.
 In the future, I will introduce more information about TSN.
 Hope you enjoy it.

+>[!NOTE]
+> If you are interested in supporting free5GC, we welcome your donation.
+Please visit this [link](https://free5gc.org/membership/) for more details.